 Tools for accessing media

 - VPN – for accessing media that may only be accessible in your home country.
+Note that Netflix is getting smarter at identifying VPN users and so you may have to get increasingly creative with accessing home-country media.

 - A kindle or other e-reader – “My Kindle was invaluable because it allowed me to read books that I wanted when I wanted.
 The library was good, but nothing compares to an online supply!” – Christine Merritt Girouard